ondt/arduino-snake/README.md

 Potentiometer | A7

-![wiring diagram](https://raw.githubusercontent.com/ondt/arduino-snake/master/images/snake_joystick.png "wiring diagram")
-\* the exact pin order of the matrix or joystick may be different from the one shown on image
+![wiring diagram](https://raw.githubusercontent.com/ondt/arduino-snake/master/images/snake_joystick.png "wiring diagram") The exact pin order for the matrix or joystick may be different from the one shown on the image, so please be intelligent and use the table above

 # Other variants :eyes:
 - Arduino snake with sound: https://github.com/der-pw/arduino-snake